 None of this, however, obscures the undeniable fact that Paul was a man of conviction.
-He did not go from city to city seeking to find out what was true or to extol the virtues of doubt; rather, he went from city to city declaring what was true, all while facing the most intense opposition from others, who either considered him flatly wrong or else simply certain about things he had no right to be certain about.
+He did not go from city to city unsure of what was true or to extol the virtues of doubt; rather, he went from city to city declaring what was true, all while facing the most intense opposition from others, who either considered him flatly wrong or else simply certain about things about which they thought he had no right to be certain.

 I think there is an important distinction, as you indicate, between conviction and certainty.
 Paul was a man of strong convictions, it would seem, both before and after becoming a Christian.
 One have conviction and yet still be open to correction.
 And one can hold one’s beliefs with varying degrees of confidence as seems appropriate.